 - Projects will incur direct attributable costs, for motor vehicle use, and occupancy - Corporate Recovery on projects for open door costs is based on a range of percentages.
 If not directly funded through investors it will be recouped through a percentage charge against project income. - Keeping overheads to a minimum.
+The Corangamite CMA is currently working with other CMAs to implement the required savings from the Victorian Government Base Efficiency Review.

-In 2021-22 the rates are as follows:
+In 2022-23 the rates are as follows: